juniorsundar/pkms/lgsq/pages/PX4 - Simulation.md

 		  # For jMAVSim simulation
 		  make px4_sitl jmavsim
 		  ```
-		- From here, in a separate terminal, if you run {:$/technical/frameworks.px4:*** QGroundControl}[QGroundControl], you should be able to control the drone through that.
+		- From here, in a separate terminal, if you run [QGroundControl](((65f339db-c87b-4535-be4f-1840d124d265))), you should be able to control the drone through that.
 	- ## Low-Level Control
 		- The out-of-the-box set-up for SITL does not provide access to PWM inputs into the actuators.
 This is because the simulation does not have an ESC model.
 As a result direct control of the simulated motors is not possible.
 		- There is a repository that offers a way to achieve this low-level control:[SaxionMechatronics/px4_offboard_lowlevel](https://github.com/SaxionMechatronics/px4_offboard_lowlevel)